jiangtaozy/lesson/README.md

 - Do not watch shows when dinner, not do other things when eat.
 - Get up immediately after waking up.
 - Riding after being hit, not playing game.
+- Don't tell others what you will do.